Snowmass Topical Report: Underground Facilities for Neutrinos: Non-accelerator neutrinos

 \subsection{Underground Facilities for \ndbd}

 The depth requirement for \ndbd and natural source experiments arises from the need for shielding from cosmic ray backgrounds.
 While some proposals for virtual depth enhancement have been proposed (e.g. through active background suppression \cite{U1-wiesinger2018}), such techniques are still under development, and suppression of backgrounds by physically siting deep underground is still critical for the science reach of these experiments.
 Ideally, this consideration is taken into account not only for the data-collection period of the experiment, but in some instances, for materials handling and storage as well.
-Sections \ref{SupportCleanrooms}-\ref{SupportConclusions} in the Supporting Capabilities Topical Report (UF4) summarize the results of a survey of dark matter and neutrino experiments, including several searches for \ndbd, regarding the supporting capabilities necessary for large scale low-background experiments.
 In this section, we discuss the particular needs of \ndbd and natural source experiments.